iamcalinprojects/portfolio/README.md

-# Portfolio, HTML5, CSS and Javascript
+# Portfolio: HTML5, CSS and Javascript

 In this section you'll find the mini-projects I worked on.